Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Learn how to manage new submissions using IRIS.Learn more

-Find answers to common questions with regards to using IRIS and information security, as well as specific information for Mortgage Brokers and Financial Institutions (Credit Unions, Insurance, and Trust Companies).Learn more
+Find answers to common questions with regards to using IRIS and information security, as well as specific information for real estate licensees, mortgage brokers and financial institutions (credit unions, insurance, and trust companies).Learn more

-IRIS is a technology solution that provides a 360-degree view presenting all available and significant information about each financial institution.
-The solution will significantly improve BCFSA’s efficiency and regulatory effectiveness through inclusion of the following high-level components:
+IRIS provides a 360-degree view presenting all available and significant information about each financial institution and each regulated individual through inclusion of the following high-level components: